 The Public Utilities Commission of Texas (PUCT) and the Electric Reliability Council of Texas (ERCOT) have been engaged in this conversation and various proposals have been laid on the table to determine what Texas’ energy future will look like.
 EDF maintains the position that, whatever reforms are made, customer-facing, demand-side resources – defined here as demand response (DR), renewable energy, energy efficiency and energy storage – must play a key role to ensuring reliability, affordability, customer choice and environmental improvements.

 Texas’ current energy-only market structure pays power plants only for the energy they produce.
 This is beneficial in that generators are not overcompensated, but the downside is that energy companies aren’t incentivized to build in Texas and energy management providers (DR companies) are not viewed as equal players.
 Energy prices are low due to an upsurge in cheap, abundant natural gas and wind – and without a guarantee for a high return on investment, companies will not take the risk of constructing costly new power plants.
 Read More

-Posted in Demand Response, Energy Efficiency, General, Renewable Energy, Smart Grid, Texas Also tagged Capabilities Market, Capacity Market, Energy-Water Nexus, PUCT, Texas Energy Market, Texas Public Utilities Commission, Third Way
+Posted in Demand Response, Energy Efficiency, General, Grid Modernization, Renewable Energy, Texas Also tagged Capabilities Market, Capacity Market, Energy-Water Nexus, PUCT, Texas Energy Market, Texas Public Utilities Commission, Third Way

 We’ve discussed the potentially grave impacts of the Texas Energy Crunch in a number of our previous blog posts.
 Time and time again, we repeat that the cheapest, cleanest and most reliable energy resource is the energy we save through energy efficiency.
 But our energy efficiency programs in Texas are still modest compared to other states.
 Beyond politics, there is another key issue limiting our state’s energy savings: Texas does not treat energy efficiency as a ‘resource.’